SSWConsulting/SSW.People.Profiles/Brady-Stroud/Brady-Stroud.md

 * .NET
 * Flutter

-In his personal time, you can find Brady expanding his skillset by learning about the lastest technologies and frameworks, or out mountain biking with his friends.
+In his personal time, you can find Brady expanding his skillset by learning about the latest technologies and frameworks, or out mountain biking with his friends.